alvarezjayson/CS492/README.md

 * [Other Information](#other-information)

 ## Project Description
 SkyHigh Airlines is looking to expand its markets to online shoppers all over the world.
-We hopes to achieve this goal of providing a seemless user expierience with implementing an online reservation system.
+We hope to achieve this goal of providing a seamless user experience with implementing an online reservation system.
 The main features of the system include the following:
   * Customers can search for flights, purchase flights, and check flight status.
   * The system will keep track of reservations and ticket sales for flights to various destinations.
   * Support payments by credit card only.
 The system will support flight cancellations with notifications to all customers.